JanSeliv/MorphsPlayer/README.md

 ## 🎓 Sample Projects

-Check out our [Release](https://github.com/JanSeliv/MorphsPlayer/releases) page a sample project showcasing the Morphs Player.
+Check out our [Release](https://github.com/JanSeliv/MorphsPlayer/releases) page for a sample project showcasing the Morphs Player.

 Also, explore this [game project repository](https://github.com/JanSeliv/Bomber) to view the Morphs Player in action.

 ## 📅 Changelog
 #### 2023-06-09
-- 🎉 Initial public release.
+- 🎉 Initial public release on Unreal Engine 5.2

 ## 📫 Feedback & Contribution